belle2/basf2/analysis/doc/EventShape.rst

 ---------------------------------------------------------------------
 This section is inspired by `a B2question <https://questions.belle2.org/question/4764/continuum-suppression-or-event-shape/>`_ .
 The event shape variables are closely related to the continuum suppression one, but return completely different values and have also a different meaning.
-The Belle II continuum suppression (in short CS) uses the classic event shape variables, but calculating them separately on a B candidate and its rest of the event
+The Belle II continuum suppression (in short CS) uses the classic event shape variables, but calculates them separately on a B candidate and its rest of the event
 (the story is  actually much longer: please see the `ContinuumSuppression` section).
 This makes the CS variables highly optimized for the continuum suppression when a  B meson is reconstructed in an exclusive channel, but completely useless to any other application.